Scorpions Of Lowveld

 Identification & First Response Guide by Jonathan Leeming

-These pages offer an identification guide and a first response guide to scorpions of the Lowveld areas of Southern Africa.
-This guide aligns to the contents of the Essential Scorpion Sting First Response Book and Course.
-Use these resources and share them with your organisation or local community.
-Use them as a reference in your time of need.
+These pages offer an identification guide and a first response guide aligned to the contents of the Essential Scorpion Sting First Response Book, In Person Course and Distance Learning Course.
+Use them as a reference in your time of need or download the Identification & First Response Guide to Scorpions Of The Lowveld Poster and share them with your organisation or local community.

 Common Lessor Thick-Tail Scorpion

-The Common Lessor Thick-Tail Scorpion (Uroplectes carinatus), is a small scorpion with an average length between 25mm to 40mm in length.
-Overall coloration is variable though tout it’s range by generally orange-brown.
-Dark line on the middle of the tergites. the sting is lighter in colour. and no subaculeur tubercle.
+The Common Lessor Thick-Tail Scorpion (Uroplectes carinatus), is a small scorpion with an average length between 25mm to 40mm.
+Overall coloration is variable thought out its wide range but generally orange-brown.
+Dark line on the middle of the tergites.

 Eastern Lessor Thick-Tail Scorpion

-The Eastern Lessor Thick-Tail Scorpion (Uroplectes vittatus), is a small scorpion with an average length between 40mm and 50mm in length.
-Light-brown with a pale stipe down the centre of the tergites.
+The Eastern Lessor Thick-Tail Scorpion (Uroplectes vittatus), is a small scorpion with an average length between 40mm and 50mm.
+Light-brown with a pale stripe down the centre of the tergites.
 Last 2 tail segments are darker in colour.
 Characteristic dark triangle on the carapace.

 Giant Rock Scorpion

-The Giant Rock Scorpion (Hadogenes troglodytes), is the longest scorpion in Southern Africa attaining a length of 130mm to 150mm in length.
+The Giant Rock Scorpion (Hadogenes troglodytes), is the longest scorpion in Southern Africa attaining a length of 130mm to 150mm.
 Males have longer tails than females and attaining a length of 190mm.
-Found on rocky ridges and outcrops where stye shelter in cracks of rocks or where 2 rock form a narrow crack.
+Found on rocky ridges and outcrops.

 Jones's Lessor Creeping Scorpion

-The Jones’s Lessor Creeping Scorpion (Chelectonus jonesii) is a medium sized scorpion, average 50mm to 60mm in length, attaining 70mm in some areas.
+The Jones’s Lessor Creeping Scorpion is a medium sized scorpion, average 50mm to 60mm, attaining 70mm in some areas.
 Colouration rangers from overall black, to dark brown with slightly lighter legs.
-They construct a near vertical burrow up to 21cm in depth in hard soils.

 Lowveld Creeping Scorpion